MoM

 Framework to essays

-These essays interpret the framework in current AI, cognition, and system-design terms.
+These essays interpret the framework in contemporary AI, cognition, and system-design terms.

 Framework to publications